 For level AA, ensure that a 4.5:1 contrast ratio exists between text color and background color.
 Use a Color Contrast Checker like on the webaim.org site to check your colors for proper contrast.

 Microsoft Word tools such as Text Box, Quick Parts, WordArt, Watermarks and Drop Caps are NOT accessible formatting tools.
 Do Not use a formatting tool that places a letter into a Text Box.
 A screen reader will not recognize this as text to be read.

-If you have forms in electronic documents consider having them converted to web form by IT Office.
+If you have forms in electronic documents, consider having them converted to web form by IT Office.
 On InsideState, go to the Technology & Security tab then in the left navigation bar click Forms and scroll down to Request Online Payment or Non-payment Form to request a web form.
-If you do have forms within electronic documents they will need to be interactive forms rather than static to be accessible.

-Always, Always, ALWAYS check your documents with the Accessibility Checker tool and fix any errors and warning.
+Always check your documents with the Accessibility Checker tool and fix any errors (and warning where possible).

 To access the Accessibility Checker in Word, Excel, PowerPoint, go to Tools/Check Accessibility and in Acrobat got to Tools/Accessibility.

 TIP: Superfluous spaces, tabs and hard returns in your documents can create accessibility issues.
 Show formatting marks in MSWord to see and remove them.

 Documents should be exported as electronic PDFs.
 Word documents must be .docx to accessible.